Plesniok/Plesniok/README.md

 ### Hi there 👋
+My name is Damian and I'm a Node.js backend developer with a passion for building APIs and designing tests for applications.
+In my current job, I've gained valuable experience in these areas and have even had the opportunity to work with ESP8266 and Arduino IDE to connect hardware with Node.js backend.

+Staying up-to-date with the latest technologies is important to me and I'm always on the lookout for ways to improve my skills and knowledge.
+I take pride in delivering high-quality and scalable solutions that meet business needs.

+Thanks for taking the time to read my brief bio, and I look forward to connecting with you!
 <!--
 **Plesniok/Plesniok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.